yuhisern7/enterprise-security/README.md

 - ✅ Avoids conflicts with common services (80, 443, 3000, 5000, 8080)
 - ✅ No root/admin privileges needed
 - ✅ Safe dynamic port range (49152-65535)

-**🔧 Need different ports?** See [PORT_CONFIGURATION.md](PORT_CONFIGURATION.md) for:
-- How to change ports if already in use
-- Running multiple containers on same machine
-- Firewall configuration for custom ports
-- Port conflict troubleshooting

 **Connection Architecture:**
 ```